-After Heroes Square, I took a walk through Budapest’s City Park when I spied a bunch of locals ice skating beside the Neo-Baroque/Gothic/Romanesque Vajdahunyad Castle.
+After Heroes Square, I took a walk through Budapest’s City Park where I spied a bunch of locals ice skating beside the Neo-Baroque/Gothic/Romanesque Vajdahunyad Castle.
 At 15,000 square meters, this is Europe’s largest outdoor ice rink, with special areas for children and speed zones for the more talented skaters among us.

 Swoon!
 Yes in Europe, dreams do come true.
 Being a woman from Canada, the idea of skating beside a historical landmark like a castle makes me all giddy inside.
-I actually didn’t skate when I was here and just watched them for a while, but I made note to go ice skating here in the future.
+I didn’t skate when I was here and just watched them for a while, but I made a note to go ice skating here in the future.
 It’s said to look especially enchanting by night and I couldn’t imagine a better way to spend an evening in Budapest.
 What an incredible date night spot this would be … hint, hint, future boyfriends of mine!

 The rink is typically open from November – March, weather permitting.
 It’s open daily – check this schedule for exact hours.
 Skate rental is also available.